 What is this Tank Bulging?

-Due to tank shell bulging, the nozzle on the shell moves radially outward, and rotates in vertical plane, depending upon their position.
+Due to the tank shell bulging, the nozzle on the shell moves radially outward, and rotates in the vertical plane, depending upon their position.

-The nozzle on lower portion of the tank rotates downwards whereas nozzle on upper portion rotates upwards.
+The nozzle on the lower portion of the tank rotates downwards whereas the nozzle on the upper portion rotates upwards.

-This effect is not seen in other equipments, mainly because
+This effect is not seen in other equipment, mainly because

-- Equipment diameter is relatively much small (up to 3 m).
+- The equipment diameter is relatively much small (up to 3 m).
 Therefore the amount of radial growth is much less.
 Whereas tank diameters are generally large, of the order of 10 m to 60 m.
 Due to this the amount of radial growth is significant.

-- Also, equipment has internal pressure, not only pressure due to fluid weight.
-Thus pressure variation from top to bottom is not so much where as in tank, pressure on top is zero.
+- Also, the equipment has internal pressure, not only pressure due to fluid weight.
+Thus pressure variation from top to bottom is not so much whereas, in the tank, pressure on top is zero.

-- At the same time, the bottom of equipment is not flat like tank, which does not deflect but acts like stiffener, to holds the shell ends.
+- At the same time, the bottom of the equipment is not flat like a tank, which does not deflect but acts like a stiffener, to hold the shell ends.

 How Tank Bulging is calculated?

-In the design code API 650, which governs the design of tank, this bulging effects is covered in Appendix – P.
+In the design code API 650, which governs the design of the tank, this bulging effect is covered in Appendix – P.

-This Appendix – P is mandatory for tanks greater than 36 m diameter and for tank with diameter 36 m & below, it is optional or mandatory only if specified by purchaser.
+This Appendix – P is mandatory for tanks greater than 36 m in diameter and for tanks with a diameter of 36 m & below, it is optional or mandatory only if specified by the purchaser.

-For smaller diameter it is considered as insignificant, hence kept as non-mandatory.
+For smaller diameters it is considered insignificant, hence kept as non-mandatory.

-The formulas for calculation of Radial movement and rotation due to tank bulging is provided in API 650 and produced in Fig 2 and Fig 3 for your reference.
+The formulas for the calculation of Radial movement and rotation due to tank bulging are provided in API 650 and produced in Fig 2 and Fig 3 for your reference.

-If you calculate the outward radial movement and rotation using the above formulas it can be found that the effect of tank bulging on nozzle at higher elevation is insignificant.
+If you calculate the outward radial movement and rotation using the above formulas it can be found that the effect of the tank bulging on the nozzle at a higher elevation is insignificant.

-Pipe routing guidelines to minimize effect of tank bulging:
+Pipe routing guidelines to minimize the effect of tank bulging:

-Due to bulging, nozzle at lower levels rotates downward.
-This causes pipe to move vertically downwards.
+Due to bulging, the nozzle at lower levels rotates downward.
+This causes the pipe to move vertically downwards.
 To minimize the amount of this movement: